Peerikatla/NITCONF/README.md

 * System Designer:
     * They are the primary audience.
 It provides crucial information guiding the design phase.
 * Program Committee:
-    * They are expected us to provide the reuired resources mentioned in the SRS Document.
+    * They are expected us to provide the required resources mentioned in the SRS Document.
 * Author:
     * They are expected to upload the Document/ Thesis in the specified format.
 * Tester: